 In June 2014 PPL decided to spin off all its merchant plants including the two-unit Susquehanna nuclear plant (2520 MWe net) and combine them with those of a private equity company Riverstone Holdings, to form Talen Energy, which will operate over 15 GWe of capacity in the USA.
 This move underlines the very different market situations of merchant and regulated plants.
 About 8.1 GWe of regulated capacity in Kentucky will remain with PPL.
 Talen will have a major presence in the PJM Interconnection region.

-Exelon’s single-reactor Oyster Creek plant in New Jersey is already scheduled for early closure in 2019, ten years before its current operating licence ends, to avoid the expense of state environmental regulations that would require the construction of $800 million cooling towers.
-Entergy’s 677 MWe single-reactor Pilgrim plant in Massachusetts is to be shut down by mid-2019, and maybe in 2017, due to market conditions and increased costs, the same situation as caused Entergy to close its 635 MWe Vermont Yankee reactor at the end of 2014, and plan to close its 852 MWe Fitzpatrick reactor in 2016-17.
+Exelon’s single-reactor Oyster Creek plant in New Jersey is already scheduled for early closure at the end of 2019, ten years before its current operating licence ends, to avoid the expense of state environmental regulations that would require the construction of $800 million cooling towers.
+Entergy’s 677 MWe single-reactor Pilgrim plant in Massachusetts is to be shut down in May 2019, due to market conditions and increased costs, the same situation as caused Entergy to close its 635 MWe Vermont Yankee reactor at the end of 2014, and plan to close its 852 MWe Fitzpatrick reactor in January 2017.
 In November 2015 Exelon said that its Clinton, Ginna and Quad Cities plants were at greatest risk of early retirement for economic reasons, with a question mark also over Byron.
 In May 2016 Exelon said it would close Clinton in June 2017 and Quad Cities in June 2018 unless the state of Illinois made provision for them to be profitable, by means of zero emission credits, likely to be capped at 20 TWh/yr for the 2884 MWe.
 New York state is making similar provision for its upstate plants (see below).
 In June 2016 Omaha Public Power decided to close Fort Calhoun in Nebraska, the smallest US nuclear power plant, at the end of the year.
 PG&E in June 2016 announced that the Diablo Canyon units would close in 2024 and 2025.

 EPA Clean Power Plan